RubyZhang90/fareNet-customer-reporting-suite/README.md

 9.SITE EDITION [SE]
 10.DEVICE CATEGORY [DC]

-Evaluate and verifiy data as the spreadsheet before finalizing the code for every client.
+Evaluate and verifiy data as the below spreadsheet.

   1. Use raw-data-code and evaluate-join-sql to compare data between Redshift and Dataset for FareNet Ddashboards
   2. Complete this Spreadsheet with customer's data